 10 Best Practices for Delivering Virtual Training

-- Webinar Service – In lieu of the traditional classroom training projector or large screen monitor to display training materials and “slides”, it is almost impossible to conduct a successful Virtual Training without using some type of Webinar service.
-There are popular “name brand” services available, the key is to know which features or “creature comforts” your trainings will utilize.
-Some services offer features such as passing your mouse, or limiting interruptions by providing chat features, or manually muting that heavy mouth breather.
-Of course typically the more features you need the more expensive the service is, it’s crucial to find a balance between budget and having the tools you will need and utilize.
+- Video Conferencing Service – Instead of the traditional classroom training projector or large screen monitor to display training materials and “slides,” it is almost impossible to conduct a successful virtual training without using a video conferencing service.
+WebEx, Zoom, GoTo are some of the recognizable names in the industry.
+Some services offer features such as passing your mouse or limiting interruptions by providing chat features or manually muting that heavy mouth breather (we all know who they are).
+Of course, typically, the more features you need, the more expensive the service is.
+It’s crucial to find a balance between budget and having the tools you will need and utilize.

 Ryan Apodac is responsible for training at Quality Contact Solutions, a leading outsourced telemarketing organization.
 With a background of more than a decade in sales, Ryan is passionate about developing and delivering training that ultimately results in improved performance for client programs.
 Ryan can be reached at [email protected] or 516-656-5127.